Vaccination against Covid-19

 When assessing whether a vaccine should be approved or not, the benefit of the vaccine is weighed against the possible risks that can be seen in the form of side effects reported in the clinical studies.
 Even when approved, the vaccine is monitored to detect new side effects.

-For English-language information on the approval and monitoring of vaccines, see information from The European Medical Agency.
+For English-language information on the approval and monitoring of vaccines, see the updated information from The European Medical Agency.

 What does vaccination help with?